rubienr/wacom/configs/README.md

 Config Naming

-    <configuration_name>-xsetwacom.cfg
-    <configuration_name>-xbindkeys.cfg # optional, fallback to default-xbindkeys.cfg
+    <configuration-name>_xsetwacom.cfg

-The <configuration_name> can be anything except default or baseconfig and must not contain -.
+The <configuration-name> can be anything except default or baseconfig and must not contain '_'.

 Examples

-    krita-xbindkeys.cfg
-    krita-xsetwacom.cfg

-    gimp-xsetwacom.cfg
-    # gimp-xbindkeys.cfg is missing -> fallback to default-xbindkeys.cfg
+    krita_xbindkeys.cfg
+    krita_xsetwacom.cfg # this cfg is mentioned in \*_xbindkeys.cfg

+    app-devicename_xsetwacom.cfg
+    foo_xsetwacom.cfg